Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v3.11
+	Fix a minor script error that made "Dev/Dummy Reactions" completely useless.
+	Fixed rubble:ingroup (so it actually works now).
+	Extended "Libs/Crates" to solve the metal bar problem (eg entities having access to metals they shouldn't).
+	Added "Libs/DFHack/Fluids", all sorts of wonderful fluid interactions via some DFHack scripts.
+	The naming convention for written out DFHack command and library scripts has changed.
+		Scripts are now named "rubble_<original command name>", so "announce" becomes "rubble_announce" instead of "libs_dfhack_announcement".
+	GUI: Changed the section name used when reading "rubble.ini" to "rubble" (from "path")

 v3.10
 	Updated to Raptor 3.2
 		A (very) slight performance boost, a minor bug fix, a possible string corruption fix,